persona-id/proxysql-agent/README.md

 ## About

 A simple, statically compiled go binary for use in maintaining the state of a [ProxySQL](https://github.com/sysown/proxysql) cluster.
-Also includes a [Dockerfile](Dockerfile) to generate a debian based image, for use as a kubernetes sidecar.
+Also includes a [Dockerfile](Dockerfile) to generate an alpine based image, for use as a kubernetes sidecar.

 MVP will include the ability for the agent to maintain the `core` cluster and the `satellite` cluster, each of which has its own set of commands that need to be run.